SamsungInternet/snapwat/README.md

 [sna**pwa**t](https://snapw.at) is a demo to showcase progressive web app capabilities.

 The idea of the app is to let you doodle and add emojis etc. on top of photos and videos.
-It may or may not have taken some inspiration from certain social apps' "Stories" features ;-D

-<img src="docs/snapwat.png?raw=true" alt="First version" width="300px"/>

 Right now you can just snap annotated stills from your camera view.
 Choosing a photo from your gallery should be coming soon and recording videos may come later...

+<img src="docs/snapwat.png?raw=true" alt="First version" width="300px"/>

 ## How to use it